-- (b) Amounts relate to the partial repurchases of the 2025 Convertible Notes in Fiscal 2023 and Fiscal 2022, the exchange of a portion of the 2025 Convertible Notes in Fiscal 2023, and the redemption of the Secured Notes in Fiscal 2021. - (c) Fiscal 2023 amount relates to the Term Loan Credit Agreement amendment in the second quarter of Fiscal 2023 changing one of the reference rates under the Term Loan Credit Agreement from the Adjusted LIBOR Rate to the Adjusted Term SOFR Rate.
-Fiscal 2021 amount represents costs incurred in connection with the review and execution of refinancing opportunities. - (d) Represents amounts charged for certain litigation matters.
+(b) Amounts relate to the partial repurchases of the 2025 Convertible Notes in Fiscal 2023 and Fiscal 2022, the exchange of a portion of the 2025 Convertible Notes in Fiscal 2023, and the redemption of the Secured Notes in Fiscal 2021.

+(c) Fiscal 2023 amount relates to the Term Loan Credit Agreement amendment in the second quarter of Fiscal 2023 changing one of the reference rates under the Term Loan Credit Agreement from the Adjusted LIBOR Rate to the Adjusted Term SOFR Rate.
+Fiscal 2021 amount represents costs incurred in connection with the review and execution of refinancing opportunities.

+(d) Represents amounts charged for certain litigation matters.

-Comparable Store Sales.
-Comparable store sales measure performance of a store during the current reporting period against the performance of the same store in the corresponding period of a prior year.
-Due to the impact of the COVID-19 pandemic in Fiscal 2020, we are using Fiscal 2019 as the comparable previous year period when calculating comparable store sales for Fiscal 2021.
+impact of the COVID-19 pandemic in Fiscal 2020, we are using Fiscal 2019 as the comparable previous year period when calculating comparable store sales for Fiscal 2021.
 The method of calculating comparable store sales varies across the retail industry.
 As a result, our definition of comparable store sales may differ from other retailers.